Barahoti: 1956–57

 The next year, as the area became approachable with the advent of summer and yet simmering for dispute, Beijing proposed that a joint-expedition to these areas be mounted.
 It further suggested that both the sides agree to not send any troops until the cartographic dispute was resolved via diplomatic channels.
 However, it asserted of "historical records" bearing evidence to the fact of Tunjun-la being in Chinese territory, rather than some border pass.
 A memorandum was submitted to these effects on 8 June.

 A week later India accepted the proposal but it was subject to China accepting Tunjun-la as the border.
-Some futile negotiations notwithstanding, neither parties budged and around October, the investigation was dropped.
-However, India accepted the clause of not using forces and China affirmed it in February 1957.
+Some futile negotiations notwithstanding, neither party budged and around October, the investigation was dropped.
+However, India accepted the clause of not using force and China affirmed it in February 1957.
 Thus, no disputes would arise throughout the year.
 Later that year, China would again raise requests for holding a conference (followed by a joint-investigation) on Barahoti.

 1958–61

 Conference

-In February 1958, Subimal Dutt (Foreign Sec. of India) proposed to Nehru that India agree to hold a conference — it would allow a glimpse into the workings of Chinese mind on at least one border-dispute even if India were to accept the superiority of Chinese claims.
+In February 1958, Subimal Dutt (Foreign Sec. of India) proposed to Prime Minister Nehru that India agree to hold a conference — it would allow a glimpse into the workings of Chinese mind on at least one border dispute even if India were to accept the superiority of Chinese claims.
 Accordingly, one was held from 19 April to 3 May 1958.

 The talks failed with Dutt highlighting, in particular, about how China refused to divulge the precise geographic coordinates of Wu-je —vaguely defined as south of Tunjun-la; ran for 15 km (north to south) and 10 km (east to west)— and instead proposed a joint-investigation, which was likely a tactic to map their claims.
 He also found out India's case to be far stronger than he had presumed, and while India had nothing to lose from accepting a southward shift of border at Barahoti, there were far integral issues at play — China sought to reject all British maps as tools of colonial knowledge and repudiate the principle of watershed.
 If India conceded once, it would be hard to negotiate other border disputes.
 He then sought Nehru's consent to have civil officials regularly visit Barahoti, that China did not accept India's proposal to prohibit such visits.

 Nehru would later intimate premier Zhou about how the Chinese delegation failed to provide any material evidence contrary to the "extensive documentary evidence", submitted by Indian side.